jpcamara/data-area-tools/README.md

 + Parse z/OS Assembler DA into same DataAreaNodes as COBOL goes into.
 That'll be fun.
 + Lots of tests.
 + Gosu Typeloader for DA's?
 Am I that sick in the head?
++ Decide if this should be ANTLR driven?
+Is custom parsing for chumps?

 # I'm leaving now